USDA-OCIO-EDMC/CSU-Hackathon2025/README.md

 **Getting Started**

-Clone this repository and rename to the name of your app or idea Make it private
+Clone this repository and rename to the name of your team, and Make it private
-Populate the Team, App & Challenges info below and update as needed

 **Who's on your team?**
 List the full names, email address & Github username of your teammates